mikolajjuda/rust-introduction/slides_en.md

     let _żółć: (); // underscore prefix suppresses unused variable warning a += y + 1; // type of a inferred here u8
     takes_i64(b); // type of b inferred here i64
-    𐐘 = 5; // variables can be initialised after declaration println!("a = {}\n", a);
+    𐐘 = 5; // variables can be initialized after declaration println!("a = {}\n", a);
     let a = 0.5f64; // shadowing
     println!("𐐘 = {}", 𐐘);